 A reliable reference book addressing dates of charters, state approval and regional accreditation is A History of Catholic Colleges for Women in the United States of America, (Washington, DC, The Catholic University of America Publication Service, 1933).
 On page 51, Sister Mariella Bowler, OSF, states that, "St. Mary-of-the-Woods was empowered to grant college degrees by an amendment to the charter in 1909 and in September of that year registered students in the freshmen classes."
-A list of Catholic Colleges for women and important dates, noted in a table on page 128, indicates that Saint Mary-of-the-Woods was recognized as a college in 1916 by the State of Indiana, and was accredited in 1919 by the North Central Association, the regional accrediting agency.
+A list of Catholic Colleges for women and important dates, noted in a table on page 128, indicates that Saint Mary-of-the-Woods was accredited in 1919 by the North Central Association, the regional accrediting agency.